dendinho-e-bolinha/travel-agency/README.md

 1. `cmake -S . -B build` in this project's directory to generate the build system.
 2. To build the project's documentation, run `cmake --build build --target documentacao`.
-3. To build the project's executable, run `cmake --build build --config Release --target travel-agency`.
+3. To build the project's executable, run `cmake --build build --config Release --target travel`.
-   - The executable can be found under the `build/codigo/` directory, with the name `travel-agency`.
+   - The executable can be found under the `build/codigo/` directory, with the name `travel`.

 **Warning:** Execute these commands on the root of the repository (where the codigo, documentacao, input and apresentacao folders are located at)!